 What will happen if I decide to take part?

-You will receive an intravenous injection of malaria infected blood as a malaria challenge three separate times, over two years.
+You will receive an intravenous injection of malaria infected blood as a malaria challenge up to three separate times.
+Volunteers recruited into Groups 12 and 13 will receive just one malaria challenge

 Duration of participation